Skip to main content

 What if I want to change the content of a message on a verified toll-free number?

-If you change the content of a message on a verified toll-free number, you must submit a new verification request to update the content; this ensures that messages with the revised content will not be not filtered by the network.
+You must submit a new verification request if you wish to change the content of a message on a verified toll-free number.
+This ensures that messages with revised content will not be filtered by the network.

 Can I port a verified toll-free number to another carrier?